silversword05/HDFS-installation/README.md

 ```

 ## HDFS-installation
-This script is aimed at installation of HDFS in all the nodes.
+This script is aimed at installation of HDFS in all the nodes. **This script will kill all current HDFS processs on all nodes and format `/mnt/data`.**

 - Copy the script to `node0` or master (**Both should be same**).
 This node will be where the primary namenode will be running.
 - Run `lsblk` on all the three nodes and ensure that `xvad4` is the disk to be mounted.